MengyaoShi/VoltageMonitorForPhaseIPixelDetector/VoltagePlotScripts/README.md

 Vd and Va plots by ROC or BLD
 ------------------

-To see collect values as a function of ROC (and combined ROC ordered by radius), run mod_readback_simple_ROC.py:
+To see values as a function of ROC (and combined averages ordered by radius), run mod_readback_simple_ROC.py:

        python mod_readback_simple_ROC.py

-The script will loop through list of months, reading Readbacker_[month].dat.
-Change list to add new month, or run on just one file.
-Outputs are plots_[month].root unless changed in the script.
+The script will loop through the list of months in the code, reading Readbacker_[month].dat.
+New months must be added to the list.
+Outputs are plots_[month].root.

 To see voltages as a function of BLD, run mod_readback_simple_BLD.py with the .dat file as arguement: